We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 Such as Parkinson’s Disease, tremors and multiple sclerosis.

-CBD oil and cannabis oil can help with managing the pain or side effects of cancer treatments, such as reducing nausea and improving appetite.
+CBD oil and cannabis oil may possibly help with managing the pain or side effects of cancer treatments, such as possibly helping to reduce nausea and improve appetite.

-Although these are the most common issues we see, there are many other rarer conditions and symptoms that we have treated using CBD.
+Although these are the most common issues we see, there are many other rarer conditions and symptoms that we have tried to use CBD oil to support.
 As time goes on, more and more scientific research is coming out to back-up what we see personally with our patients on a daily basis.

 In 2017, a report from the National Academies of Sciences, Engineering and Medicine said that there was really good evidence that medicinal cannabinoids are helpful in managing: chronic pain, treatment of nausea and vomiting, helping multiple sclerosis patients, improving sleep and in fibromyalgia.